pandas-dev/pandas/doc/source/io.rst

     Acceptable values are 0, 1, 2, and 3 for QUOTE_MINIMAL, QUOTE_ALL, QUOTE_NONE, and QUOTE_NONNUMERIC, respectively.
   - ``skipinitialspace`` : boolean, default ``False``, Skip spaces after delimiter
   - ``escapechar`` : string, to specify how to escape quoted data
-  - ``comment``: denotes the start of a comment and ignores the rest of the line.
-    Currently line commenting is not supported.
+  - ``comment``: Indicates remainder of line should not be parsed.
+If found at the beginning of a line, the line will be ignored altogether.
+This parameter must be a single character.
+Also, fully commented lines are ignored by the parameter `header` but not by `skiprows`.
+For example, if comment='#', parsing '#empty\n1,2,3\na,b,c' with `header=0` will result in '1,2,3' being treated as the header.
   - ``nrows``: Number of rows to read out of the file.
 Useful to only read a small portion of a large file
   - ``iterator``: If True, return a ``TextFileReader`` to enable reading a file